databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-data-pipeline.md

 2. **Handling errors and exceptions:** Implement error handling and logging mechanisms to identify and resolve any issues encountered during the parsing process.
 This will help you quickly identify and fix problems.
 Doing so often points to upstream issues with the quality of the source data.

 3. **Customizing parsing logic:** Depending on the structure and format of your data, you may need to customize the parsing logic to extract the most relevant information.
-While it may require additional effort upfront, invest the time to do this if required - it often prevents a lot of downstream quality issues.
+While it may require additional effort upfront, invest the time to do this if required—it often prevents a lot of downstream quality issues.

 4. **Evaluating parsing quality**: Regularly assess the quality of the parsed data by manually reviewing a sample of the output.
 This can help you identify any issues or areas for improvement in the parsing process.